yonigottesman/yonigottesman.github.io/_posts/2020-05-15-deep-search-aws.markdown

 What are Embeddings
 ===================
-The neural network extracts for each image a 512 dimension vector.
-Each index represents a feature of the image.
+The neural network extracts for each image a 512 dimension vector where each index represents a feature of the image.
 These features were learned automatically but we can still try to guess what each feature represents by feeding lots of images through the nework and displaying the images that maximize a specific feature.

 First I calculate the embeddings for all images in the dataset (full code is [here](https://github.com/yonigottesman/deepfood/blob/master/notebooks/embeddings.ipynb))
 ```python